kyang5/coursedescriptions/source/index.rst

 .. note::

-   See `Computer Science Department <https://luc.edu/cs/>`_ for general program information and how to *apply* for admission to our undergraduate and graduate programs, including our professional certificate programs.
+   See the main `Computer Science Department <https://luc.edu/cs/>`_ web site for general program information and how to *apply* for admission to our undergraduate and graduate programs, including our professional certificate programs.

 This site is also available in |pdf-version| and |epub-version| formats.